 What are the advantages of using a mortgage broker?

-You are likely to save a considerable amount of money each month on your mortgage by getting your best mortgage rate and deal.
-Saving money is a no brainer so it makes sense and is highly worth getting a Mortgage Broker to shop around for you.
+You are likely to save a considerable amount of money each month on your mortgage by getting your best mortgage rate and mortgage deal.
+Saving money is a no-brainer so it makes sense and is highly worth getting a Mortgage advisor to shop around for you.

 How do I find a broker that does not charge a fee?

-What are the other advantages of using a mortgage broker?
+What are the other advantages of using a broker?

 Not only will a mortgage broker search the market to get you the best deal, but they will also do a lot more for you.
 They will carry out all the paperwork on your behalf and submit the mortgage application for you.
 Once the mortgage has been submitted they will see it through to completion whilst updating and supporting you along the way.
 This will save you a lot of time and hassle giving you peace of mind.

-If you are moving home the mortgage broker will liaise with your solicitor, estate agent and lender.
+If you are moving home the mortgage advisor will liaise with your solicitor, estate agent and lender.
 This will take a lot of the stress out of moving home.

 Can I expect to pay other fees?

-So we have established that not all mortgage brokers charge a fee.
-The next question you may ask is ”what other fees can I expect to pay?”.
+So we have established that not all brokers charge a fee.
+The next question you may ask is ”what other mortgage costs and fees can I expect to pay?”.
 There are three main costs you may have to pay either on a property purchase mortgage or a remortgage.
 These include a valuation fee, solicitors fee, and a lender arrangement fee.

 The valuation fee is paid directly to the mortgage lender.
 The lender will get an independent surveyor to carry out a valuation survey on the property you are buying or remortgaging.
 This is to make sure you are not paying too much money for the property and also that it is a property the lender is happy to provide a mortgage on.
 Lenders are very keen to lend money at the moment and therefore the no fee independent mortgage broker you choose should be able to source a mortgage that is offering a free valuation as an incentive.

 On receipt of a mortgage offer, your solicitor will be able to raise the new mortgage and arrange to pay off your old lender in full.
 If you are just finishing a fixed mortgage rate, then your solicitor will make sure that they ‘complete’ after the date the fixed rate finishes.
 It is important this is done correctly to avoid paying any early redemption fees.
+Make sure your mortgage advisors double-check this for you.
 Once again you will find that a lot of lenders will offer remortgage conveyancing free of charge as an incentive to get you as a new customer of theirs.

 Mortgage Lender Arrangement Fee